FadyMorris/andela-gen-ai_P1_support-agent-assistant/README.md

 OPENAI_API_KEY=sk-proj-xxxxxxxxxxxxxxx...xxxxxxxxxxxxx
 ```
 ## Usage
 After installing the package, you can use it from the command line.
-Here’s an example command to get an answer from the support agent assistant, the `--metrics` flag is used to optionally log performance metrics to a CSV file:
+Here’s an example command to get an answer from the support agent assistant, the `--metrics` flag is used to optionally print the performance metrics to the terminal:

 ```bash
 support-agent --metrics "How can I reset my password if I've forgotten it?"